SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/diagnostics-download.md

 - An **Enhanced diagnostics (ZIP)** link for downloading enhanced, more resource-intensive diagnostics information.

 It may be useful to capture this diagnostics information when experiencing problems, or for debugging EPL apps.
 It is also useful to provide to [product support](/additional-resources/contacting-support/) if you are filing a support ticket.
-You can find the tenant ID and version number in the **Platform info** section of the right drawer.
+You can find the tenant ID and version information in the **Platform info** section of the right drawer.
 See [User options and settings](https://cumulocity.com/docs/get-familiar-with-the-ui/user-settings/) for more details.

 Basic diagnostics information is provided in a ZIP file named *diagnostic-overview&lt;timestamp&gt;.zip* and includes the following information: